Lagrangian reconstruction of Barrow holographic dark energy in interacting tachyon model: Conclusions and outlook

 Further aspects remain to be addressed.
 For instance, we can look at the correspondence between the tachyon field and other dark energy scenarios, in particular stable dark energy models.
-Furthermore, it is interesting to extend the above framework to the case of Kaniadakis holographic dark energy~\cite{Drepanou:2021jiv}, which is based on a relativistic self-consistent generalization of the classical Boltzmann-Gibbs entropy~\cite{Kaniadakis:2002zz}.
-Finally, it is essential to examine to what extent our effective model reconciles with predictions of more fundamental candidate theories of quantum gravity, such as String Theory or Loop Quantum Gravity.
-Work along these directions is presently under active investigation and will be presented elsewhere.
+Furthermore, it would be interesting to disclose the effects of Barrow entropic corrections on the growth of perturbations and structure formation in the present model.
+Preliminary studies along this direction have been recently conducted in~\cite{Sheykhi:2022gzb}. {One more suggestive perspective concerns the extension of the above framework by using different IR cutoffs} (such as the future event horizon or Grand-Oliveros cutoff) and/or other deformed entropies, such as Kaniadakis entropy~\cite{Drepanou:2021jiv}, which is based on a relativistic self-consistent generalization of the classical Boltzmann-Gibbs entropy~\cite{Kaniadakis:2002zz} (see also~\cite{RevLuc} for a recent review of Kaniadakis entropy applications in gravity and cosmology).
+Finally, it is essential to examine to what extent our effective model reconciles with predictions of more fundamental candidate theories of quantum gravity, such as String Theory and Loop Quantum Gravity, or more phenomenological approaches, such as generalizations of the Heisenberg relation at Planck scale~\cite{Kempf:1994su,Scardigli:1999jh,Bosso:2018syo,Luciano:2021cna}.
+Work along these directions requires further investigation and will be presented elsewhere.

+\acknowledgments G.~G.~L. acknowledges the Spanish ``Ministerio de Universidades'' for the awarded Maria Zambrano fellowship and funding received from the European Union - NextGenerationEU.
+He also acknowledges participation in the COST Association Action CA18108 ``Quantum Gravity Phenomenology in the Multimessenger Approach'' and LISA Cosmology Working group.
+He is finally grateful to Pasquale Bosso for technical suggestions on the final editing of the manuscript.